-Today some shots of a very decorative summer flower, Mexican Zinnia - Zinnia haagenea in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter as well as in simulated butterfly and bee vision using my proprietary XBV filters.
-Lens was my CERCO 94mm quartz flourite lens.
+Today first shots of a very decorative summer flower in 2016, Mexican Zinnia - Zinnia haagenea in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter as well as in simulated butterfly and bee vision using my proprietary XBV filters.
+Lens was my UV-Nikkor 105mm quartz flourite lens.
 Light source was sunlight.
-All shots were done at about f5.6.
+All shots were done at f8.

 [click on image to see a larger one]

 Simulated butterfly vision:

 Quadriptych (left to right, top to bottom): Human vision, UV, simulated butterfly vision, simulated bee vision: